 All around the country, communities are finding it more and more difficult to secure funding to increase affordable housing.
 While adding to a community’s permanent supportive housing is ideal, much depends on local officials being able to secure larger sums of money and administer larger numbers of housing vouchers.
 To exacerbate the issue, revenue generated from housing vouchers is usually collected by individual landlords scattered throughout the region rather than being redistributed back to support the entire range of services and support for the homeless — a funding mechanism which the Village is hoping to implement.

 Considering the fact that many recently housed individuals are unable to find employment and/or are able to reintegrate back into their community, it is evident that there needs to be a much more holistic approach to stabilizing these individuals and helping them become self-sustainable.
 The Tiny Home Village hopes to accomplish this by integrating services, employment, and housing all on a single site.
-Also, since the Tiny Home Village is using funds other than those provided by HUD (U.S. Housing and Urban Development), the Village will have more flexibility in selecting residents and operating than HUD-funded communities.
+Also, since the Tiny Home Village is using funds other than those provided by HUD (U.S. Housing and Urban Development), the Village has more flexibility in selecting residents and operating than HUD-funded communities.

 How You Can Help